tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 Verify NIDS Logs:
 ---

 Check if logs are getting written to the /var/log/suricata/eve.json file.
 This is essential for monitoring network traffic.
-Besides, you need to check from kibana if data is being displayed in the Suricata Dashboard.
+Besides, you need to check from Kibana if data is being displayed in the Suricata Dashboard.

 ---